 Note: the words green, white, or policy paper do not always occur in the titles of these papers.

 The main functions of Royal Commissions are to inform Government.
 This is achieved either by gathering information to assist in the formulation of policy or by establishing the facts relating to a particular topic.
 Interim and final reports produced by Royal Commissions as a result of their investigations are tabled before Parliament.
 Nearly all these reports are released as parliamentary papers.

-Final reports that are published as parliamentary papers can be identified through the following source: Borchardt, D.H.
-Checklist of Royal Commissions, select committees of Parliament and committees of inquiry.
-Copies are held in the Wollongong Campus Library at the 016.35494/2 call number.
+Final reports that are published as parliamentary papers can be identified through the following sources: Borchardt, D.H.
+Checklist of Royal Commissions, select committees of Parliament and committees of inquiry and The Literature on Royal Commissions, Select Committees of Parliament and Boards of Inquiry held in Australia 1856-1980.
+Copies of these multivolume sets covering Australia and the individual states are held in the Wollongong Campus' Archives Collection at call number 016.35494/2 and /3 respectively.

 The Wollongong Campus Library also holds many Royal Commission reports catalogued individually according to their subject matter.
 Search the Catalogue using a Keyword search (use 'royal' as well as keywords from the title of the report), e.g. royal deaths custody

 A list of all Australian Government appointed Royal Commissions or Commissions of Inquiry since 1902 is available on the Parliament of Australia website.